newrelic-experts/couchbase-plugin/README.md

-# New Relic Infrastructure Integration for couchbase-plugin
+# New Relic Infrastructure Integration for Couchbase

 Reports status and metrics for couchbase-plugin service

+## Disclaimer

+New Relic has open-sourced this integration to enable monitoring of this technology.
+This integration is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to this integration via GitHub.
+Support for this integration is available with an [Expert Services subscription](newrelic.com/expertservices).

 ## Requirements